-The solar industry has grown from 15,000 employees in 2005 to more than 119,000 today.
+The solar industry has grown from 15,000 employees in 2005 to nearly 143,000 today.
 They work at more than 6,100 companies, the vast majority being small businesses, in all 50 states.
 Additional job growth is expected as the industry continues to expand in the future.
 The ITC has a positive ripple effect to reach beyond project development to enable growth and maturation of the broader solar supply chain – including manufacturers, “mom and pop” retail stores, plumbers, electricians, distributors and salesmen in small towns and large cities across the country.
 As U.S. manufacturers compete with companies around the globe, the ITC is a critical policy mechanism to ensure robust demand for solar energy components in the U.S. market.

 The Falling Cost of Solar for Consumers

 Significant cost reductions occurred in just the last three years with the scaling up of demand and manufacturing capacity.
 In 2009, the average installed cost was approximately $7.50 per watt.
 In 2011, the overall average installed cost was $4.75 per watt.
 The downward trend in cost continued for an average installed cost of $3.63 per watt in 2012.

 The existence of the ITC through 2016 provides market certainty for companies to develop long-term investments in manufacturing capacity that drive competition and technological innovation, which, in turn, lowers costs for consumers.

 An Engine for U.S. Job Creation and Growth